salvium/cs_salvium/packages/cs_salvium_flutter_libs_android_arm64_v8a/README.md

 and use any of its APIs directly.

 ## Optional
-This package and its bundled binaries are not required to use `cs_monero`, but is is provided as a quick and convenient way to start coding with the library.
+This package and its bundled binaries are not required to use `cs_salvium`, but is is provided as a quick and convenient way to start coding with the library.
-Refer to `cs_monero`'s documentation for more information on building the libraries from source and use this package as a template or example for bundling the required binaries.
+Refer to `cs_salvium`'s documentation for more information on building the libraries from source and use this package as a template or example for bundling the required binaries.